Do You Need to Book Shinkansen Tickets in Advance

 Using the Smart Ex App

-After you’ve booked you can either go to a Smart Ex ticket machine or a ticket office and pick up your ticket and your seat reservation.
-Or you can now add your QR code to your Apple wallet and use that to get through the gate.
+After you’ve booked, you can either go to a Smart Ex ticket machine or a ticket office and pick up your ticket and your seat reservation.
+Or you can now add your QR code to your Apple Wallet and use that to get through the gate.

 The cost is the same as buying directly from the rail companies.
 And you can book a month in advance.
 You also get confirmation straight away.